What's new in Windows 10, versions 1507 and 1511 for IT Pros

 - GroupMembership String A list of all of the groups in the user's token.

 - RestrictedAdminMode String: yes or no If the user logs into the PC in restricted admin mode with Remote Desktop, this field will be yes.
 For more information about restricted admin mode, see Restricted Admin mode for RDP.

-The logon event ID 4688 has been updated to include more verbose information to make them easier to analyze.
+The sign-in event ID 4688 has been updated to include more verbose information to make them easier to analyze.
 The following fields have been added to event 4688:

 - TargetUserSid String The SID of the target principal.